Find just-permitted commercial projects in your territory.

-8 commercial cohorts spanning the commercial vertical — alteration · MEP · HVAC · new · shell-only · demolition · signage · pool — with field-level DQ flags and structured per-permit signal for sales-ops integration.
-Nightly- refreshed across 25 US metros.
+8 commercial segments spanning the commercial vertical — alteration · MEP · HVAC · new · shell-only · demolition · signage · pool — with field-level DQ flags and structured per-permit signal for sales-ops integration.
+Nightly- refreshed across 34 US metros.
 PLUTO-joined NYC geometry.

-Every commercial permit lands in exactly one of these 8 cohorts — classified to a structured taxonomy, queryable via the API consistently across 25 metros.
-Where activity is sparse for a (metro, cohort) combination, the page says so plainly rather than padding.
+Every commercial permit lands in exactly one of these 8 segments — classified to a structured taxonomy, queryable via the API consistently across 34 metros.
+Where activity is sparse for a (metro, segment) combination, the page says so plainly rather than padding.

 Commercial Alteration